KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ModInstall by khassel](https://gitlab.com/khassel/MMM-ModInstall)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Modulebar by Snille](https://github.com/Snille/MMM-Modulebar)